What is Construction Management

 Permits and Regulations

-As a matter of necessity, compliance with the local construction standards and regulations is required.
-Construction managers are responsible for guaranteeing that all the licenses needed for the project are secured and that the project complies with all regulatory requirements.
+Compliance with the local building rules and guidelines is naturally essential.
+Ensuring that all the licenses required for the project are secured and that the project conforms with all regulatory criteria falls on construction managers.

 Scheduling and Time Management